swantan/BIO594_Assignments/FinalAssignment_workflow.md

-## Aim: To analyze differential expression of human NK cells in HIV, HCV and HBV patients <\br>
+## Aim: To analyze differential expression of human NK cells in HIV, HCV and HBV patients </br>
 ## using RNA-seq Analysis Pipeline

 Select a subset of sample for analysis based on metadata